LeHuman/CS450/HW3/README1.md

 ## Building

-To build, run the following command in the source folder.
+To build, run the following command in the valgrind-src folder.

 ``` sh
 gcc -DTEST=X -g memLeakTest.c -o memLeakTest